sath-123/E-commerce-website/README.md

 Data and Applications project
 ## How to use
 - Load the database
-- execute the python code
+- execute the python code(python3 checking.py)
-- python3 project.py